hmobarak9/Adventure-Works/README.md

 # Adventure-Works
 Built a dashboard in Power BI showing segment profiles and actionable recommendations for marketing targeting.
-Built a dashboard from raw sales data covering multiple regions and product categories.
+Designed and implemented a Power BI dashboard to analyze segment profiles and deliver actionable marketing recommendations.